PowerRuby/DE_train_05/README.md

 ## Playing with "sbmjob"

-Similarly to previous traininig projects you can easily install the project:
+Similarly to previous training projects you can easily install the project:

 ```
                     Simplify usage of Rails new (RAILSNEW)